roymiets/helloPython/README.md

-# helloPython
+# HelloPython
-we are creating python web app using restApi
-I'm starting from scrach.
+we are creating python web app using restApi & We're starting from scrach.